Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Spectrum and Finite-volume Analysis

-In summary, for a given phase-shift model $\delta^\mdl_1$ and a given $\{ E_{\sf cm} \}$ obtained from a certain combination of fit ranges, we find the optimal $\bm{\alpha}^{{\mdl}}$ that minimizes \eqref{spectrumchisquared}.
-In line with Eq.~\eqref{eachcorrelatoraic}, we assign the $\AIC$
+In summary, for a given phase-shift model $\delta^\mdl_1$ and a given $\{ E_\cm \}^\mathrm{f}$ obtained from some combination of fit ranges $\mathrm{f}$, we find the optimal $\bm{\alpha}^{\mdl, \mathrm{f}*}$ which minimizes \eqref{spectrumchisquared}.
+In line with Eq.~\eqref{eachcorrelatoraic}, we assign~\footnote{For simplicity of notation, we drop the $*$ from the optimal fit parameters minimizing a chi-square.}

-to such a fit, where $n^{\sf par}_\mdl$ is the number of phase-shift parameters and $n^{\sf lev}$ is the number of finite-volume levels, the latter fixed in our analysis.
+to such a fit, where $n^\mathrm{par}_\mdl$ is the number of phase-shift parameters and $n^\mathrm{lev}$ is the number of finite-volume levels, the latter fixed in our analysis.
 We further define the phase-shift weight